A Navigation Document in Mendix Studio shows a configured menu of your app in a form of a tree. You can create items and sub-items in your navigation.

 In the Role drop-down menu, select a role that will have a dedicated home page:

 Select the Type of the home page: a page or a microflow.

 Depending on the selected type, choose either a page or a microflow that is be opened or performed when the user with the selected role opens the app.

 Properties of the menu items consists of the following sections:

-2.1 Events Section
+3.1 Events Section

 You can choose the On Click Action in the Events section.
 The On Click Action defines what action is performed when the user clicks a menu item.